codevise/pageflow/doc/creating_widget_types.md

 Once a widget type is registered, it can either be enabled on a theming or per-entry basis.
 Each widget type defines which roles its instances play in the context of an entry.
-By default Pagflow knows the roles `'navigation'`, `'head'` and `'overview'`, but arbitrary new roles can be specified by a widget type.
+By default, Pageflow knows the roles `'navigation'`, `'head'` and `'overview'`, but arbitrary new roles can be specified by a widget type.
 For each role only one widget will be rendered in the entry.
 Widgets associated with an entry